Diversity and Inclusion Chicago

 Ever fill out your new-hire paperwork and check the box marked “Caucasian”?

-Intended meaning: white person
+Intended meaning: White person.

+Where it came from: In the late 1700s, German philosopher Christoph Meiners believed in the psudeo-scientific theory of scientific racism.
+Meiners thought that people from the Caucasus region had the “whitest, most blooming, and most delicate skin” and viewed non-Caucasians as inferior and “animal-like.”
 German scientist Johann Blumenbach added to Meiners’ theories saying that people from Georgia were the most beautiful on Earth; therefore, it must have been the birthplace of humanity.
 He then refined his theory of race, believing that all European people came from Georgia and were all part of the same race: Caucasian.
+He then created 4 other categories of humans: Mongolian (the yellow race), Malyan (the brown race), Ethiopian (the black race), and American (the red race).
+These racial classifications would go on to be embraced by the United States and, ultimately, your HR paperwork.

-Let’s replace it with: white person!
+Let’s replace it with: White person!

 Sold Down The River